remarkjs/remark/.github/issue_template.md

 ### Subject of the issue

 Describe your issue here.
 Remember, this is _not_ a place to ask questions.
-For that, go to [Gitter](https://spectrum.chat/unified/remark)
+For that, go to [spectrum](https://spectrum.chat/unified/remark)

 ### Your environment

 *   Name and version of operating system
 *   Names and version of required packages
-*   Version of node and npm, or names and versions of browser
+*   Version of node, npm, yarn, or names and versions of browser

 ### Steps to reproduce